ZivSimchoni/Zwiki/docs/about-me/Wiki-ETC/disclaimer.md

 # Accessibility Disclaimer

 The Company makes no guarantees or claims regarding the accessibility of the Service or the third-party websites and applications linked within.
-The Service does not provide any specific accessibility solutions, adaptations, or compliance with any accessibility standards (such as WCAG or ADA).
+The Service does not provide any specific accessibility solutions, adaptations, or compliance with any accessibility standards.

 # Licensing and Ownership Disclaimer